 3. The AMF verifies whether the sender of the PRU Association Request is a PRU using subscription information from the UDM.
+If AMF received PRU stationary indication in step 2, AMF verifies based on subscription information or local policy if PRU can work as stationary PRU.

 4. The AMF selects the serving LMF based on the criteria defined in clause 5.1 or one of the Routing ID if included in the UL NAS TRANSPORT message of step 2.
 The AMF may override the Routing ID based on criteria of clause 5.1.
 The AMF transfers the PRU Association Request to the serving LMF using an Namf_Communication_N1MessageNotify service operation.
-The AMF includes in the Namf_Communication_N1MessageNotify service operation an indication of whether the request corresponds to a PRU subscription.
+The AMF includes in the Namf_Communication_N1MessageNotify service operation an indication of whether the request corresponds to a PRU subscription, and indication if PRU is stationary.
 The AMF also includes the SUPI, TAI and cell ID of the PRU.

 NOTE 2: A periodic PRU Association is independent of a periodic NAS Registration and may occur with greater, equal or lesser frequency.